nx3782/Wavelet-Enhanced-Facial-Emotional-VLM/readme.md

 We also expect to have prompt included, but we are still testing out the performance of this input as we believe the facial emotional changes should be the primary focus for this project.
 We decide to exclude that for now.

-**Instructions**: Clone this repo, change directory into "paligema-mlp" folder, run "preprocess_landmarks.py" file to get landmarks and blendshapes packed into a npy file.
-The file path has already setup, so no need to change them manually as long as the file is running inside "paligema-mlp" folder.
-More specifically, the python file follows the following steps to get the landmark and blendshape data from input videos:
-1. Read in the pre-process csv file that contains columns 1happy, 2sad, 3neutral, 4angry, 5surprise, 6disgust, 7fear, order, label, actual, video_id, file_path.
-2. Load video using OpenCV
-3. Extract frames and convert to RGB
-4. Process each frame through MediaPipe FaceLandmarker
-5. Collect landmarks (478, 3) and blendshapes (52,) per frame
-6. Apply wavelet transform to temporal trajectories
-7. Save compressed features to NPY file with pre-defined output path.

 **Output Format**: NPY file containing array of dictionaries, example views are also given here for better structure view:
 Each entry: {